 Moreover, connectivity options and memory size are also important factors that testers should consider while selecting devices.

 Emulators are extremely useful during the initial stages of app development because they allow efficient and quick checking of the application.
-Emulators run software from one environment on another environment without intrinsically changing the software.
+Emulators run software from one environment to another environment without intrinsically changing the software.
 Device emulators are cost-effective testing options and create a pseudo-live environment for testing applications.
 But it is also imperative for testers to test applications on physical devices for ensuring an app's functionality in real-life scenarios.

 Cloud-based app testing is essential in the present-day realm of cloud computing.
 Cloud-based app testing makes it easier for testers to manage potentially infinite scenarios.
-It provides a web-based testing environment where applications can be positioned, tested and managed effectively.
+It provides a web-based testing environment where applications can be positioned, tested, and managed effectively.
 Testers should focus on cloud-based testing because reducing defects is linked with unstable test configurations.
 Moreover, it reduces time to market (TTM) and augments the testing process.

 Since most mobile applications rely on power networks to work accurately, testers need to ensure that their app performs on an actual network.
-Testers can use a range of network simulation tools to test mobile apps against network speed, connection dropouts, bandwidth limitations and other network-related aspects.
+Testers can use a range of network simulation tools to test mobile apps against network speed, connection dropouts, bandwidth limitations, and other network-related aspects.
 Network simulation adds value to the testing process and ensures that the app delivers performance under varying network conditions.

 Last but not the least, testers should focus on data privacy and security testing.
 Testing an app’s security is a compulsory component of the testing strategy because users are concerned about the security of their credentials and data.
-Mobile applications should encrypt credentials of users while authenticating them over a network.
+Mobile applications should encrypt the credentials of users while authenticating them over a network.
 Testers should identify loopholes and vulnerabilities in the app which would jeopardize sensitive and confidential information of users.